- As low as $119/Night

 About the Area

 Charleston is home to this apartment.
-USS Yorktown and Charleston City Market are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
-Looking to enjoy an event or a game while in town?
-See what's going on at North Charleston Coliseum and Performing Arts Center, or consider a night out at Historic Rice Mill.
+Charleston Tanger Outlets and Charleston City Market are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and USS Yorktown.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for Patriots Point, a top attraction not to be missed.

 Special Instructions